Are you ready to earn your online nursing degree?

 Whether you are a recent nursing school graduate or an experienced healthcare professional, writing a nursing resume that accurately and persuasively depicts your education, skills, and characteristics is the first step to getting an interview.

-The nursing field heavily relies on extensive practical training, certification and licensure, and specialization, so it is imperative your resume quantifies and contextualizes your qualifications.
+The nursing field heavily relies on extensive practical training, certification and registered nurse licensure, and specialization, so it is important that your resume highlights your qualifications.
 Even personal qualities should emphasize practical applications (e.g., how your compassionate nature enables you to connect with patients or how your bilingualism helps you accommodate diverse populations as a nurse).

 How to Write a Nursing Resume

 Do Your Research

 Some healthcare facilities emphasize education and certification, while others want nurses with more clinical experience.
 Find out what they want in an ideal employee and tailor your application accordingly.
 It is equally important to consider your needs and if the job fits your standards for professional advancement and personal happiness.

 Write Down Your Key Points

 Write key responses to an employer's criteria, noting education, certification, and professional experience requirements.
 Next, create an outline from these points, elaborating where necessary and making sure your overall tone represents a professional who is both confident in their achievements and approachable.
 This also means admitting weaknesses.
 Nurses often work in difficult situations, so employers want professionals who understand their shortcomings and can work toward improvement.

 Format Your Resume

 Expand your outline by turning key points into complete sentences organized by logical headings.
 Your finished product should be detailed and accessible.
-Hiring managers take mere seconds to conduct preliminary scans of a candidate's resume before deciding whether to move them to the next step of the application process or to reject them.
+Hiring managers take mere seconds to scan a candidate's resume before deciding whether to move them to the next step of the application process or reject them.
 Tip the scales by submitting a well-formatted and visually engaging resume, but do not go overboard with font shifts and coloration.
 Keep it concise and neat.